Wednesday, December 29, 2010

 There are unclear software requirements because there is miscommunication as to what the software should or shouldn’t do.

 Software complexity.
-All of the followings contribute to the exponential growth in software and system complexity: Windows interfaces, client-server and distributed applications, data communications
+All of the followings contribute to the exponential growth in software and system complexity: Windows interfaces, client-server and distributed applications, data communications, enormous relational databases and the sheer size of applications.

 Programming errors occur because programmers and software engineers, like everyone else, can make mistakes.